NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 Include the personalisation fields as columns in your CSV file.

-The column names should start with 'personalisation\_', followed by the same wording as the placeholders in your template.
+The column names should start with 'personalisation\_', followed by the same wording as the personalisation fields in your template.

 For example, if you wanted to include 'practice' as a personalisation field, the column name would be: